kaischuygon/MobileAppDev/triadic/triadic/README.md

 ## Project Description
 The user inputs a color (either in hexadecimal or rgb sliders), and the app calculates 2 "triadic colors".

+## MVP
+The minimum functionality my app will meet is the following:=
+* Users will be able to enter a color using hex codes
+* Users will be able to enter a color using rgb sliders
+* rgb sliders will update the colors while being dragged so users can select their color in a more precise way
+* The app will calculate 2 colors from the user’s input that are triadic complements.

 __Triadic calculation__
 * I calculated triadic colors by rotating `r, g, b` values like so:
     ```